proteansec/visual-studio-projects/README.md

 * **helloworld**

     This is a "Hello World" project that uses a software interrupt to instruct a debugger to pause execution just before the printf statement is reached.
 Basically it uses the __asm { int 0x3 }; code block.

+* **hookidt**

+	Windows kernel driver that hooks IDT descriptors and runs arbitrary function when the chosen interrupt is triggered.

 * **isdebuggerpresent**